-ELMHURST, New York (Reuters) - U.S. consumers shopped less on the final weekend before Christmas despite deeper discounts, the latest sign of how difficult a season this is turning out to be for retailers.
+ELMHURST, N.Y., Dec 23 (Reuters) - U.S. consumers shopped less on the final weekend before Christmas despite deeper discounts, the latest sign of how difficult a season this is turning out to be for retailers.

-Shoppers also showed signs they will do more of their spending after December 25 than they did in the same period last year in the hopes of snagging even more deals.
+Shoppers also showed signs they will do more of their spending after Dec.
+25 than they did in the same period last year, in hopes of snagging even more deals.

-The number of visits to stores fell 7 percent on Friday and Saturday, RetailNext said.
+The number of visits to stores fell 4 percent, RetailNext said.

 "Retailers recognize that consumers will wait as long as they need to," said Charles O'Shea, senior analyst at Moody's Investors Service.

 Analysts have said this is turning out to be the most competitive holiday season since the recession, forcing retailers to ramp up promotions.
 The season generates 30 percent of sales and 40 percent of profits for many stores.

 Major retailers significantly boosted the frequency of their promotions in the first part of December, according to data prepared for Reuters by Market Track, a firm that provides market research for top retailers and manufacturers.
 [ID: nL2N0JZ08J]

 Morgan Stanley analyst Kimberly Greenberg estimated in a research note that up to 85 percent of all goods at specialty apparel retailers were on sale this past weekend, compared with 75 percent a year earlier.
 She also said holiday season sales were likely to miss forecasts.

 Data firm ShopperTrak estimated retail sales fell 2.1 percent over the weekend.

 Katrina Attis, who was shopping at a J.C.
 Penney Co Inc store in a mall in Elmhurst, New York, on Sunday, said she focuses on her immediate family before Christmas.
 For herself and other members of her family, she will shop next week, when she expects bigger bargains.